terrymorse58/tms-scrape/README.md

 - evaluates static page
 - saves only html
 - will not follow links
+- removes all scripts from HTML file
+- converts all relative URLs to absolute

 See the following for config file property details: